Meet Our Organizers

 eMPathia Jazz Duo, Brazil

 First of all, dignity.
 Jazz has served as a guide and example of greatness in the struggle of life.
-Unlike other ” folk” music of other folks, the Integration of African and classical music has elevated the language to a plateau where ALL people can and do relate to it.
+Unlike other “folk” music, the integration of African and classical music has elevated the language to a plateau where ALL people can and do relate to it.
 The amazing thing is that it is an individual expression but it is universal.
 It means that we all can talk to each other beyond any barrier.